 Paul is typically immersed in one extremely complex case at a time, picking up the ball (or picking up the pieces) in an ongoing dispute that is approaching trial.
 He dives deeply into each case, evaluating the work of other skilled defense firms, and acting as a critically objective second set of eyes.
 He quickly analyzes their work and seeks ways to further enhance their discovery efforts, strengthening their strategy and positioning big, tough cases for trial.
 As the trial date approaches, he works closely with John Patton, distilling enormous volumes of evidence into the most salient components.

-In addition to his significant trial work, Paul’s focus has been on Patton & Ryan’s national insurance coverage and bad-faith litigation practice as well as complex construction-defect cases across the nation.
+In addition to his significant trial work, Paul’s focus has been on Patton & Ryan’s national catastrophic loss and medical malpractice trial practice as well as complex construction-defect cases across the nation.

 Pro Hac Vice Admissions